beclab/Terminus/README.md

 | [libs/fs-lib](https://github.com/beclab/terminus/tree/main/libs) | <https://github.com/beclab/fs-lib> | The SDK library for the iNotify-compatible interface implemented based on JuiceFS. |
 | [scripts](https://github.com/beclab/terminus/tree/main/scripts) |     | Assisting scripts for generating the installer build. |

-## Contributing to Terminus
+## Contributing to Terminus OS

 We are welcoming anyways of contributions:

-- If you want to develop your own applications on Terminus, refer to:<br>
+- If you want to develop your own applications on Terminus OS, refer to:<br>
 https://docs.jointerminus.com/developer/develop/

-- If you want to help improve Terminus, refer to:<br>
+- If you want to help improve Terminus OS, refer to:<br>
 https://docs.jointerminus.com/developer/contribute/terminus-os.html

 ## Community & Contact